 The university was founded.
+Classes began 10 years later.
 In the inaugural year, the basement of Old Main was used for drill and gymnastics for the first students to use.

 The South College Gymnasium facility was completed to meet the increasing need for physical education.
 It served as a headquarters for the newly instituted Athletics and Physical Training Program.